Alexander (Sasha) Frid

 Sasha has an exceptional track record of obtaining winning results.
 Here are some of his representations:

-• Won a federal jury defense verdict representing Motown legend William “Smokey” Robinson against a former manager who sued the singer/songwriter for breach of contract claiming that he was owed commissions on Smokey’s concerts and touring.
-The jury rejected plaintiff’s entire claim for commissions worth over $2 million.
+• Won a federal jury defense verdict representing Motown legend William “Smokey” Robinson against a former manager who sued the singer/songwriter for breach of contract, claiming that he was owed commissions on Smokey’s concerts and touring.
+The jury rejected the plaintiff’s entire claim for commissions worth over $2 million.

-• Represented Juanita’s Foods, the largest Mexican food producer/distributor in the U.S., against Dominguez Family Enterprises (DFE), an Oregon-based producer/distributor of food products in a contentious, multi-million lawsuit for claims of trademark infringement and contractual breach in federal court.
-Sasha obtained an early preliminary injunction enjoining DFE from selling its products outside of specific geographic restrictions which required DFE to pull its products from its shelves.
+• Represented Juanita’s Foods, the largest Mexican food producer/distributor in the U.S., against Dominguez Family Enterprises (DFE), an Oregon-based producer/distributor of food products, in a contentious, multi-million-dollar lawsuit for claims of trademark infringement and contractual breach in federal court.
+Sasha obtained an early preliminary injunction enjoining DFE from selling its products outside of specific geographic restrictions, which required DFE to pull its products from its shelves.
 The lawsuit was favorably resolved.

-• Represented the Peninsula Hotel Beverly Hills against the Waldorf-Astoria Hotel Beverly Hills across the street in a major $50 plus million trade secret theft case.
-In the lawsuit, Peninsula alleged that Waldorf’s managing director solicited Peninsula’s employee while he was still employed at Peninsula and used him to obtain Peninsula’s trade secrets including customer lists and guest preferences—and then rewarded him with a job at Waldorf afterward.
+• Represented the Peninsula Hotel Beverly Hills against the Waldorf-Astoria Hotel Beverly Hills in a major $50-plus million trade secret theft case.
+In the lawsuit, Peninsula alleged that Waldorf’s managing director solicited Peninsula’s employee while he was still employed at Peninsula and used him to obtain Peninsula’s trade secrets, including customer lists and guest preferences, and then rewarded him with a job at Waldorf afterward.
 The hotly contested litigation against three law firms settled right before trial.

 • Won a $46 million jury verdict for Pou Chen Corporation, one of the largest international conglomerates, following a two-month jury trial and the testimony of over 25 witnesses.
 The dispute involved a failed business venture to sell electronic products to Wal-Mart.
 The jury deliberated for nine days before returning its verdict.
 This victory was named as a Daily Journal Top 10 Plaintiff’s Verdict for California.